Tony Johnson (broadcaster)

-Johnson has been to every Rugby World Cup, excluding the 1999 and 2019 tournament, as a fan, reporter or broadcaster, and has covered the Commonwealth Games in his capacity as a radio and television reporter.
+Johnson has been a feature at Rugby World Cups as a fan, reporter or broadcaster (excluding the 2019 and 2023 tournaments) and has covered the Commonwealth and Olympic Games in his capacity as a radio and television reporter or commentator.

-Johnson is now a highly respected commentator during New Zealand's coverage of Super Rugby and the Mitre10 Cup during the winter and regional, national and a handful of international sevens competitions throughout the summer.
-He has commentated a handful of All Black test matches – as SKY's main commentator is Grant Nisbett but mainly hosts the pre and post-match shows and appears as the sideline commentator as well.
+Johnson is a well-known and respected commentator during New Zealand's coverage of Super Rugby and the national provincial championship during the winter and regional, national and a handful of international sevens competitions throughout the summer.
+He has commentated several All Black test matches – as SKY's main commentator is Grant Nisbett.
+Johnson's first test as a play-by-play commentator was in 2006 between South Africa and the All Blacks.
+He would often host the pre and post-match shows and appeared as the sideline commentator.
 He was a commentator during the 2011 Rugby World Cup and 2015 Rugby World Cup for host broadcaster SKY and ITV respectively.

-He covered equestrian for SKY during the 2012 Commonwealth Games coverage and sevens for the 2020 Tokyo Olympics.
+He covered equestrian for SKY during the 2012 Olympic Gamescoverage, sevens for the 2020 Tokyo Olympics for the world feed and pole vault for New Zealand viewers during the 2024 Paris Olympics.

-He also hosted a weekly Tuesday evening rugby analytical show Re-Union for over a decade before that was replaced by the shortened Sunday highlights show Rugby Nation screened on Prime TV and SKY in 2014.
-Johnson has contributed to Newstalk ZB's sports feature on a Monday morning with Mike Hosking and Andrew Saville and often appears on the weekend sports show.
-He appears on other radio networks as a guest contributor and a well-thought after guest speaker at events.
+He also hosted a popular weekly Tuesday evening rugby analytical show Re-Union for over a decade before that was replaced by the shortened Sunday highlights show Rugby Nation screened on Prime TV and SKY in 2014.
+Johnson often appears on the weekend sports radio shows and television news programmes voicing his opinion on rugby and fills in on Sky Sport programmes.
+He features on other radio networks as a guest contributor and a well-thought after guest speaker at events.

 Johnson was the co-author of the book Behind the Silver Fern - The Players Speak with Lynn McConnell.

-He revealed in a YouTube video he suffered from prostate cancer in 2019.
+He revealed in a YouTube video he suffered from prostate cancer in 2019, which he recovered from.

 Johnson currently resides in the Auckland suburb of Northcote with his wife and daughter.
+He was married by former colleague and newsreader John Hawkesby.